You are here:

-- Do get up to speed with your school's complaints procedure, as well as the staff list, so you can quickly tell them how and where to raise their issue
+Get up to speed with your school's complaints procedure and staff list, so you can quickly direct parents to how/where they can raise their issue.

-- Do ask parents to put it in writing and follow the school's complaints procedure.
+- Do ask the parent to put it in writing and follow the school's complaints procedure.
+Tell them how/where they can raise their issue.
 This helps to separate genuine complaints from the customary grumbles

 - Don't agree to raise it at the meeting or look into it for them – this will set a bad precedent and will cause problems later down the line as the right procedure hasn't been followed

-You might also see comments about the school from parents on social media, perhaps in parent groups you've joined.
+You might see comments about the school from parents on social media, perhaps in parent groups you've joined.
 It's not your role to get involved.
-Read our Facebook 'cheat sheet' for governors for advice on how to respond in these situations.

 Separate your role as a governor from your role as a parent